MinaSaber/Blog-Application/README.md

 # Blog API

 This is a Ruby on Rails API for a blog application.
 The API allows users to create accounts, make posts, comment on posts, and tag posts.
 The application uses JWT for authentication and Sidekiq for background job processing.

+Note: All Api Endpoints tests are in spec/controllers

 ## Prerequisites